The 100 best matches to see before you die

 The Undertaker vs. Mankind – Hell in a Cell Match: King of the Ring 1998

 We defy you to think of the Hell in a Cell Match without picturing The Undertaker throwing Mick Foley off the side of the demonic structure and onto a table below.
 And as vicious a moment as that was, the rest of the iconic contest proved just as volatile.
 The war between The Phenom and The Hardcore Legend went everywhere, even to the top of the haunting configuration.
 For Foley, the worst fall of all came when he was dropped onto the roof where the cage beneath him suddenly gave way and he plunged to the ring below.
 How he ever got up — let alone competed again — we’ll never know.
-But the epic showdown at King of the Ring will forever live in infamy. — MICHAEL BURDICK
+But the shadow of the epic showdown at King of the Ring has lingered ever since. — MICHAEL BURDICK

 "Stone Cold" Steve Austin vs. The Rock: WrestleMania XIX